jagman00/recipeSite/README.md

 # recipeSite

-If there any schema.prisma update try running npx prisma generate npx prisma db push
+If there any changes and update in schema.prisma try running npx prisma generate npx prisma db push